Seasonal Streamflow Forecasts

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.

 Note: The locations on the map are either site-based forecasts or total catchment inflow forecasts.
 Site information provides details on which locations are site-based or total inflow forecasts.
 For more details about how the pie chart forecasts are displayed go to the Frequently Asked Questions.

 Very low skill or missing antecedent condition data

-Actual evapotranspiration was above average for much of central Australia, particularly South Australia and Northern Territory, primarily due to the recent high rainfalls.
-The rainfall also led to an increase in the modelled lower-layer soil moisture (10–100cm) across parts of northern and central Australia.
+Actual evapotranspiration was above average for much of western and central Australia, particularly Western Australia, South Australia and Northern Territory, primarily due to the increased water availability in early February.
+The rainfall has also led to an increase in modelled lower-layer soil moisture (10–100cm) across large parts of western and northern Australia.

 Get the latest El Niño update in our fortnightly ENSO Wrap-Up.
 Find out about likely seasonal rainfall conditions in our current Rainfall outlook.
 For a range of other detailed information on Australia's climate go to Climate Information.

 7–day streamflow forecasting service

 The Bureau now also delivers 7-day streamflow forecasts for more than 100 sites around Australia.

 Combining near real-time rainfall and streamflow observations with rainfall forecasts, we calculate how much runoff is likely, and flow of this water down the stream network.
 A forecast is generated for each of the next seven days.
 Access the 7-day streamflow forecasts.